-In September 2020, Rolex unveiled a new generation of Oyster Perpetual watches, boasting new calibers, new sizes, and new colorways.
-Although the watches still offer the choice of neutral-toned dials, it’s the bright tints that have got everyone talking and quickly made Rolex’s entry-level model one of the most in-demand timepieces in the world.
+In September 2020, Rolex unveiled a new generation of Oyster Perpetual watches, boasting new calibers, new sizes, and new dial colors.
+Although the watches still offered the choice of neutral-toned dials, it’s the brightly colored versions that got everyone talking and quickly made Rolex’s entry-level model one of the most in-demand timepieces in the world.

 - Coral red

 However, less than two years after they were first announced, Rolex quietly discontinued a number of the colorful Oyster Perpetual dials at Watches & Wonders Geneva 2022.
 Both the Coral Red and Yellow options have been removed from the catalog entirely, and the fan-favorite Turquoise Blue “Tiffany” dial is no longer available for the 41mm model.
 Additionally, the number of options available for each model has also drastically been reduced.
 For example, the Rolex Oyster Perpetual 41 is now only available with Black, Silver, Bright Blue, or Green dials, with the green option being the only one left that features a saturated and glossy finish similar to what can be found on vintage Rolex Stella dials.

 For those who aren’t familiar with the Oyster Perpetual collection, it is Rolex’s entry-level model that is exclusively available in stainless steel and fitted with a time-only dial, a smooth bezel, and a 3-link Oyster bracelet.

 The new-generation Rolex Oyster Perpetual watches is currently available in five different case sizes: